kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 - `// +unionDiscriminator` before a field means that this field is the discriminator for the union.
 This field MUST be an enum defined as a string (see section on discriminator values).
-This field MUST be required.
+This field MUST be required if there is no default option, omitempty if the default option is the empty string, or optional and omitempty if a default value is specified with the `// +default` marker.
-- `// +unionMember=<memberName>,discriminatedBy=<discriminatorName>` before a field means that this
+- `// +unionMember=<memberName> before a field means that this
   field is a member of a union.
 The `<memberName>` is the name of the field that will be set as the discriminator value.
   It MUST correspond to one of the valid enum values of the discriminator's enum type.
+It defaults to the go (i.e `CamelCase`) representation of the field name if not specified.
+  `<memberName>` should only be set if authors want to customize how the fields are represented in the discriminator field.
+- `// +unionDiscriminatedBy=<discriminatorName>` before a member field identifies which
-It defaults to the `CamelCase` representation of the field name if not specified.
-The `<discriminatorName>` is optional if there is only union in a struct and required if there are multiple unions per struct.
-It should be the `CamelCase` representation of the field tagged with `unionDiscriminator`.
+  discriminator (and thus which union) the member field belongs to.
+Optional unless there are multiple unions/discriminators in a single struct.
+If used, it must be the go (i.e. `CamelCase`) representation of the field name tagged with `unionDiscriminator`.

 #### Discriminator Values